BenjaminMummery/pre-commit-hooks/README.md

 2. Integration: tests for combinations of methods.
 3. System: end-to-end tests.
 Uses the `pre-commit try_repo` facility.

-We aim for 100% test coverage for each of these levels.
-Obviously actually reaching that is practically impossible, but we can dream!

 #### 6.1.2 Running Tests